 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
 The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.
 The pharmacy is adequately secured to prevent unauthorised access.
+But the way it stores medicines that should only be sold by the pharmacy team means that people could potentially select them without consulting a team member.

 The pharmacy was located in a small row of shops in a residential area of Plymouth.
 There was a small, well-presented retail area which led to a healthcare counter and the dispensary.
 A barrier was installed to prevent unauthorised access to the dispensary.
+A small room to the rear of the dispensary was dedicated to the preparation of multi-compartment compliance aids.